Last Updated: May 18, 2026

 Our Criteria

-There are hundreds of fish food available and dozens of fish food brands.
+There are hundreds of fish foods and dozens of brands available.
 Not all are created equal.
-There are great fish flakes – and also really bad ones.
-Filtering through all the types of foods available can be a major tasks, and I’m here to make it easier for you.
-Here is what I looked at when creating this list.
+Filtering through all the types of foods available is a major task, and I’m here to make it easier.
+Here’s what I looked at when building this list.

 Probiotics

-Probiotics is new in the fish-keeping hobby, but has been known in other pet since the 1970s.
-It’s also been recommended by veterinarians for other animals such as cats and dogs.
-Fish needs probiotics just like these other animals.
-Gut health prevents diseases in fish.
-As such, these foods with probiotics are great a extra look.
+Probiotics are relatively new in the fishkeeping hobby but have been used in other pet industries since the 1970s and are recommended by veterinarians for cats and dogs.
+Fish need gut health support just like other animals.
+Gut health prevents disease.
+Foods with probiotics deserve a hard look.

 Whole Foods

-Fish food that uses whole ingredients like krill, shrimp, and plankton are what we want to see in our foods.
-We want to avoid artificial color enhancers and fillers in our fish food.
+Fish food that uses whole ingredients like krill, shrimp, and plankton is what you want to see.
+Avoid artificial color enhancers and cheap fillers.
+If the first ingredient is corn or soy, put it back on the shelf.

 Brand Name

-You should purchase from a trusted fish food brand that has done the research and advanced hobbyists’ trust.
-Brands like Ocean Nutrition and Xtreme are well-known in the community.
-Other brands like Cobalt have pioneered probiotics and pushed product innovation in our industry.
+Buy from brands that have done the research and earned the trust of serious hobbyists.
+Brands like Ocean Nutrition and Xtreme have built real reputations in the community.
+Cobalt pioneered probiotics in fish food and pushed product innovation in this industry.

 Availability